bk-software/hu-image-slider/README.md

 # Step 4 - Homepage clickable
 When pressing homepage link we display the hompage section and we hide the about page section.

+# Step 5 - About page is clickable
+Duplicate the homepage link code and adjust it to the about page